DFE-Digital/standards-manual-design-history/app/posts/2022-08-17-introducing-the-standards-manual.md

 Each of the 14 Standard points will follow the same content pattern:

-- what the Standard point is
+- what the standard point is
 - why it is important
 - when to apply the Standard point at each delivery phase